T-80: Production history

 The T-80U main battle tank (1985, "U" for uluchsheniye, meaning "improvement") was designed by SKB-2 in Leningrad (hull) and the Morozov Bureau (turret and armament).
 It is a further development of the T-80A and is powered by the 1,250 hp (919 kW) GTD-1250 gas turbine.
 It is a step ahead of the GTD-1000T and GTD-1000TF engines that were installed on the previous tanks of the T-80 line.
 This gas turbine can use jet fuels, diesel, and low-octane gasoline, and has good dynamic stability, service life, and reliability.
 The GTD-1250 has a built-in automatic system of dust deposit removal.
-It retains the T-80s high fuel use, which the Russian army found unacceptable during the Chechen conflicts.
+It retains the T-80s high fuel use, which the Russian army found unacceptable during the First Chechen War.
 It is equipped with the 2A46 fire control system and a new turret.
 The T-80U is protected by a second generation of explosive reactive armour called Kontakt-5, which can reduce the penetration of armour-piercing fin-stabilized discarding sabot (APFSDS) rounds, such as the M829A1 "Silver Bullet", by 38%, and of high-explosive anti-tank (HEAT) rounds.
 Kontakt-5 had been developed as a response to the threat of modern APFSDS spurred by testing that found that the Israeli 105mm M111 APFSDS ammunition could defeat the glacis armour of the latest models of the T-72 and T-80.

 The Kontakt-5 is integrated into the design of the turret, hull, and Brod-M deep wading equipment.
 Like all of the previous T-80 models, the T-80U has full length rubber side skirts protecting the sides with those above the first three road wheels being armoured and are provided with lifting handles.
 It can fire the 9M119 Refleks (AT-11 Sniper) guided missile and the long-rod penetrator (HVAPFSDS) 3BM46.
 The remotely controlled commander's machine gun was replaced by a more flexible pintle-mounted one.
 A special camouflage paint distorts the tank's appearance in the visible and IR wavebands.
 The T-80U's 1A46 fire control system includes a laser range finder, a ballistics computer, and a more advanced 1G46 gunner's main sights, which greatly increases the T-80Us firepower over previous models.
 These new systems, together with the 125 mm D-81TM "Rapira-3" smooth bore gun, ensure that the T-80U can hit targets at a range of up to 5 kilometers (ATGMs and HV/APFSDS).
 An experienced crew at the international exhibition was able to successfully strike 52 targets without a miss at a distance of 5 km using guided rockets.